Maomao95/Nutrition-App/README.md

 ```
 2. Start The application
 ```
-$ npm start
+$ node server.js
 ```
-then the web application will be run on http://localhost:5000/
+then the web application will run on http://localhost:5000/

 ## Features